Gingger Shankar

-Gingger Shankar is an American singer, composer and multi-instrumentalist.
+Gingger Shankar (born Niranjani Subramaniam; in Los Angeles) is an American singer, composer and multi-instrumentalist.
 She has scored several films, including Circumstance.

 Early life

 Shankar was born in Los Angeles, California and raised there and in India.
 She is the eldest daughter of violinist Dr. L. Subramaniam.
 Her mother, Viji Subramaniam, was a classical singer just like her grandmother Lakshmi Shankar, sister-in-law of noted sitarist Ravi Shankar.
 As a child, she learned to sing, dance, and play violin and piano and attended the Kalakshetra creative arts school in Chennai, Tamil Nadu.
 Later, she studied opera vocals with professional opera singer Tantoo Cardinal in Sherman Oaks, California.
 She also modeled and acted in stage productions.
 She began performing professionally at age 14.

 Instruments

 Shankar plays the violin, cello and piano.
 She is the only woman in the world to play the double violin.
 This ten-string, stereophonic instrument covers the entire orchestral range, including double bass, cello, viola and violin.